 The ASI board providing information is in such bad combination of colors and placed in such a way that it is impossible to read it.
-Perfect example of how it should not be done.
+A perfect example of how it should not be done.
 We could not read it standing right in front of it in broad daylight and I am unable to read the picture that I took of it.

 Step out, the Dwajasthambha or the pillar at the entrance of the temple has carvings on all four sides.
 Interestingly, one of the carvings depicts women wearing a very north Indian kind of dresses.
 This could either mean cross culture weddings or potential travelers who visited this area.
 Some literature says that is the image of Rani Chennamma, who ruled Keladi for some time.

 There are few stone panels in the temple complex that depict a lot of female warriors fighting from horse tops and fighting fiercely.
 These panels are also called Veergals, meaning in the glory of the brave.
 You can go around the temple and see a lot of excavated carved stones, most of which depict the Shivalinga, Ganesha or the Nagas.
 There are a few depicting the war scenes and some the dancing scenes.
 A long stone depicts Ashtadurga along with Ganesha.

 Wooden Chariot or Rath